What is FEP?

 - Enrichment clusters offered for students excelling in critical thinking, reading, math, and social studies are led by community volunteers.
 If you would be interested in helping with clusters, please contact: Laura Metz @ email@example.com

 - Creativity Clubs offered to intermediate students identified as creatively gifted are facilitated by parent volunteers.
-If you have an interest in becoming involved contact: Kristin Woodhull at 419-425-8332.

 - FEP is an affiliate member of the Ohio Association for Gifted Children www.oagc.com.

-Findlay City Schools Coordinators of Gifted Education
+Findlay City Schools Coordinator of Gifted Education

 Mary Kay Kasiborski